Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-06-how-to-build-your-personal-website-using-github-pages-and-jekyll.md

 ### **Step 2: Pull repository for local editing** <a name="step2"></a>

 Next, we will need to pull the GitHub repository to a local directory.
-Go to [https://gitforwindows.org/] and download Git for Windows.
+Go to [Git for Windows](https://gitforwindows.org/) and download Git for Windows.
 Git for Windows allows you to use the version control system Git on the Windows operating system.
 In other words, it will allow you to download your GitHub repository to your local directory, edit things locally, and upload your local directory to your GitHub repository.
 (I also use [GitHub Desktop](https://desktop.github.com/) on top of Git for Windows to make things easier.)

 While installing Git for Windows, we don't need to change any settings.
 After installing, go to your list of apps, open Git GUI, and select Clone Existing Repository.